sakshatshinde/sakshat/content/posts/philippines/index.md

 If I had to describe this trip: it was absolutely chaotic.
 Questionable decisions were made, mixed in with absolutely **ZERO** research (not a norm for us, I guess we are getting old) and filled with a lot of waiting and moving around.
 But eventually we had some great experiences, and tried something totally new!

-Before I talk more about our Philippines 🇵🇭 adventure with Sujit and Ankit, I'd like to chat about how we cheated a bit and took a layover of at KLIA of about `10h` - and since all of us are a bit unhinged we decided that it'd be a great idea to enter Malaysia at around `21:00` and somehow make it to the KL Tower and come back before our flight leaves the next morning.
+Before I talk more about our Philippines 🇵🇭 adventure with Sujit and Ankit, I'd like to chat about how we cheated a bit and took a layover at Malaysia 🇲🇾 of about `10h` - and since all of us are a bit unhinged we decided that it'd be a great idea to enter Malaysia at around `21:00` and somehow make it to the KL Tower and come back before our flight leaves the next morning.

 > Might not have been the greatest idea